cozodb/cozo-docs/source/functions.rst

 .. function:: format_timestamp(ts, tz?)

     Interpret ``ts`` as seconds since the epoch and format as a string according to `RFC3339 <https://www.rfc-editor.org/rfc/rfc3339>`_.
+    If ``ts`` is a validity, its timestamp will be converted to seconds and used.

     If a second string argument is provided, it is interpreted as a `timezone <https://en.wikipedia.org/wiki/Tz_database>`_ and used to format the timestamp.